+It is the policy of Northern Maine Community College to permit students to leave school prior to graduation in order to pursue full-time employment in their field of occupational or technical training.
 Early release is intended only for a student who has an offer of employment and the employer will not hold the position until graduation.
 Early release will normally be approved for the two-week period prior to graduation.
 Unusual conditions may allow up to a maximum of thirty days prior to graduation, but only with the approval of the academic dean or president.
+For more information, refer to the student tab on my.nmcc.edu, speak with your advisor or with someone in Student Affairs.